 She loved music so much.
 She could sing and play a guitar.
 Her taste in music was eclectic.
 She enjoyed all types of music like rock, jazz, rhythm and blues, hip hop, trance, techno and house.
 But her favorite type of music was rock.
 I also like music.
 We listened to the same bands like Linkin Park, Limp Bizkit, A Perfect Circle, Tool, Deftones, U2, Muse, System of a Down, and Red Hot Chili Peppers.
 We talked about those bands during the break time and dismissal time.
 We clicked instantly.
 We started hanging out since that day.

 As we got to know each other we learned about our other similarities and differences.
 We both loved music, but she was really into it.
-Music was her life – it gives her solace in dark times.
+Music was her life – it gave her solace in dark times.
 I only listen and dance to music to be entertained.
 We both loved reading novels.
 But she’s a faster reader than me.
 She could finish a tome in one sitting.
 I could finish a book in three days.
 We both loved video games, but she was a better gamer than me.
 She could beat me in any game, whether it’s a violent mature game or a kiddie game.
 She was kind of a lone wolf; I have a lot of friends in school.
 Actually, everybody in school liked me, so I could say that I could get along with anyone.
 We both loved to go to rock concerts and gigs.
 I like sports like badminton and tennis; she didn’t like sports.
 She liked sweets; I don’t like them because they make me fat (I like maintaining my athletic body because I want to always look good.)

 I introduced her to my friends.
 They were athletes, campus crushes and geeks.
 Daphne tried to get along with all of them.
 But naturally, she only got along with the geeks.
 Her new friends were Kathryn and Julio.
 Kathryn is a Cosplayer, while Julio is a gamer.
 We hanged out most of the time with those geeks.
 Daphne and Kathryn joined Cosplay competitions and I simply watched and supported them because I didn’t like to join them in those competitions.
 Daphne only dressed up in Cosplay competitions.
 She really looked cute and adorable in those outfits she wore.
 She looked kawaii.
-We played various video games on Julio’s Xbox.
-My favorite games were Bully, Mortal Kombat, Tekken, and Marvel vs Capcom.
+We played various video games on Julio’s Playstation.
+My favorite games were Mortal Kombat, Tekken, and Marvel vs Capcom.
 Daphne didn’t like my other friends (Daphne referred to them as the “popular crowd”) so I didn’t bring her when I was with them.
 My teammates and the campus crushes usually asked me, “Where’s your girlfriend?”
 I laughed at them and told them Daphne was busy studying at home.
 My friends always thought Daphne and I were an item.

 One time I had a fight I can never forget.
 I was with my athlete friends Matt and Christian.
 Matt was a point guard in the basketball team, while Christian was a member of the Taekwondo team.
 We were playing billiards in a bar just a few blocks from the school.
 We decided to play after the midterm exams were over, so we could have a good time and forget about our midterm exams for just a while.
 It was midnight and the bar was noisy and full of the stench of beer and smoke.
-Matt had one attractive girl on each muscular arm, while Christian was smoking a cigarette as he waited on his turn to play.
+Matt had one attractive girl on each muscular arm, while Christian was smoking a cigarette as he waited for his turn to play.
 I hit the first ball.

 “Where’s your girlfriend?” asked Matt.